 or Crimestoppers on 1800 333 000 or www.crimestoppersvic.com.au/report-a-crime/.

 While the police investigation continues GMCT is contacting every affected family to inform them of the damage and offer our support.

 We will help families to understand the process to repair the damages.
 The cost of repair will be covered by a Victorian cemetery insurance scheme.

 For all media enquires email email@example.com

 Established in 2010, GMCT is a self-funding Class A Cemetery Trust regulated under the Cemeteries and Crematoria Act 2003 (Vic).
-We report to the Department of Health and Human Services (DHHS) and are governed by a Trust appointed by the Minister for Health.
+We report to the Department of Health (DH) and are governed by a Trust appointed by the Minister for Health.

-Our operations cover the north, west and east regions of metropolitan Melbourne, and we manage 19 cemeteries plus two greenfield sites, including the greenfield site at Harkness.
+Our operations cover the north, west and east regions of metropolitan Melbourne, and we manage 19 cemeteries plus two greenfield sites.

 We are a trusted partner supporting Victorian families through their experiences of life, death and grieving.
 We provide burial, cremation and memorialisation services to meet the needs of our diverse communities, and we encourage families to plan ahead.